Michaelangel007/apple2_hgrbyte/README.md

 - Fixed bug: Restore cursor position after when using sprite copy

 Ver 31.
-- Added `:` to save a sprite to mem
+- Added `:` to save a sprite to memory from the DHGR screen
 - Added `;` to copy a sprite from to the DHGR screen
+- Added `SPACE` to toggle sprite top left or bottom right corners
+- Added `M` to reset sprite bounding box

 Ver 30.
 - Added beep for illegal keys